View Document Text

 From time to time, Invesco will either invest client assets in affiliated products or propose

-investment models which include affiliated products to clients.
+investment models that include affiliated products to clients.
 In certain cases, Invesco has an

 incentive to allocate investments to such affiliated products both to increase scale of a product